 eavesdropping stands in solidarity with the Black Lives Matter movement, and willingly joins in the struggle to imagine and create a world free of anti-Blackness, where every Black person has the social, economic and political [which includes the artistic] power to thrive.
 Whilst eavesdropping's programme specifically celebrates female-identifying music creators, it also seeks to promote the great learning and enriching that comes from celebrating a diversity of musical traditions, genres and experiments.

-eavesdropping 2020 was supported by PRS Foundation's The Open Fund and Arts Council England.
+eavesdropping 2020 was supported by PRS Foundation's The Open Fund for Organisations and Arts Council England.

 Thanks also go to the eavesdropping consortium patrons and to our Flat-white Filanthropists!